Proxy-Phaethon/chaos/README.md

 * hardware-oriented programming
 * scientific visualization

-The intention is for these domains to build upon Chaos Core while remaining conceptually separate from it.
-A developer writing an ordinary application should not need to carry an entire mathematical or physics language around with them.
+These domains are intended to build upon Chaos Core while remaining conceptually separate from it.
+A developer writing an ordinary application should not need to carry an entire mathematical or physics system into the core language.

 The long-term ambition is considerably larger: